haakemon/.dotfiles/README.md

 > [!WARNING]
 > Some parts of these files and scripts may expect the repo to be cloned to `~/.dotfiles`.
 Cloning it anywhere else could lead to some stuff not working as expected.

+This repo is setup with [`pre-commit`](https://pre-commit.com/#intro), so to ensure hooks are correctly set up, you should execute `pre-commit install`.